paddywaan/HandBrake-daemon/README.md

 **v1.1.0**
 * Added docker support and build process.
 * Added ability to specify default profiles(by name) in the profilePath configuration.
+* Added configurations to define pre/post-scripts to execute for each transcoded item.

 **v1.0.0** - Release.
 * Watch configurations can be added via the config file.